TxnLab/reti/contracts/README.md

 ### Bootstrap script

 A bootstrap script is in the ./bootstrap directory.
-Running `pnpm run bootstrap` will bootstrap a validator instance on the  local sandbox, and update an .env.sandbox file inside the nodemgr directory for local CLI use/testing.
+Running `pnpm run bootstrap --network {network}` will bootstrap the validator.
+The localnet networkbootstraps the local sandbox and also funds two new test accounts - updating an .env.sandbox file inside the nodemgr directory for local CLI use/testing.
 It is recommended to use a named sandbox configuration that has devmode disabled so blocks proceed normally.